syntax-tree/estree-util-attach-comments/readme.md

 }/* 9 */
 ```

-Note that the lines are added by `recast` in this case.
+> 👉 **Note**: the lines are added by `recast` in this case.
-And, some of these weird comments are off, but they’re pretty close.
+> And, some of these weird comments are off, but they’re pretty close.

 ## API

-This package exports the following identifiers: `attachComments`.
+This package exports the identifier `attachComments`.
 There is no default export.

 ### `attachComments(tree, comments)`